Severe Thunderstorm Warning issued for Pinal by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Pinal by NWS

-Effective: 2021-08-06 18:47:00 PDT Expires: 2021-08-06 19:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
+Effective: 2021-08-06 19:00:00 PDT Expires: 2021-08-06 19:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Pinal The National Weather Service in Phoenix has issued a * Severe Thunderstorm Warning for Pinal County in southeastern Arizona * Until 715 PM MST. * At 647 PM MST, a severe thunderstorm was located 14 miles northwest of Chui-Chu, or 16 miles west of Casa Grande, and is nearly stationary.
+Target Area: Pinal A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 715 PM MST FOR PINAL COUNTY At 700 PM MST, a severe thunderstorm was located 13 miles northwest of Chui-Chu, or 16 miles west of Casa Grande, and is nearly stationary.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Stanfield.
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include Stanfield.
 This includes the following highways AZ Interstate 8 between mile markers 153 and 166.
 AZ Route 347 between mile markers 161 and 163.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0